vimcma/mp4_to_mp3/README.md

 I've made this project just for fun.
-To split audio from the videos I'm making on my phone.
+To split audio from the videos I'm making by my phone.

 In the code I've used ffmpeg tool and pydub for python.